swcarpentry/shell-novice/_episodes/07-find.md

 For our examples,
-we will use a file that contains three haiku taken from a [1998 competition](https://web.archive.org/web/19991201042211/http://salon.com/21st/chal/1998/01/26chal.html) in *Salon* magazine (Credit to authors Bill Torcaso, Howard Korder, and Margaret Segall, respectively.
+we will use a file that contains three haiku taken from a [1998 competition](https://web.archive.org/web/19991201042211/http://salon.com/21st/chal/1998/01/26chal.html) in *Salon* magazine (Credit to authors Joy Rothke, Howard Korder, and Margaret Segall, respectively.
 See
 Haiku Error Messsages archived
 [Page 1](https://web.archive.org/web/20000310061355/http://www.salon.com/21st/chal/1998/02/10chal2.html)